lucianpls/mod_retile/README.md

 **SourcePath**
   - Mandatory, the location of the tile source, up to the numerical arguments, as a local web path suitable for a subrequest

+**SourcePostfix**
+  - Optional, a literal string that gets appended to the source URL tile requests

 **EmptyTile**
   - Size Offset FileName